· FODMAP Diet Guide · guides · 8 min read

 Manage Stress

-Why it matters: Stress directly affects gut motility and sensitivity, worsening bloating.
+Stress directly affects gut motility and sensitivity, making bloating worse.

 Try: